ronik-design/ronik-base/README.txt

 = Contact our team: =

 Need more help?
 Drop us a line at dev@ronikdesign.com!
 Want to report an issue?
-Send us a note describing your issue here: [Google Form link]
+Send us a note describing your issue here: https://forms.gle/qhBq6qi22BWE7cRA8

 == Changelog ==